jfspps/howtos/Java/JavaFileIO.md

 # Java File I/O

-First, we start of with the FileWriter class with the help of an output stream.
-FileWriter is meant for writing streams of characters.
-For writing streams of raw bytes, use FileOutputStream.
+First, we start of with the ```FileWriter``` class with the help of an output stream. ```FileWriter``` is meant for writing streams of characters.
+For writing streams of raw bytes, use ```FileOutputStream```.
 With regard to text files, the order in which data is printed to and extracted from must clearly match.

 ```java
 FileWriter someFile = null;

 try {
     someFile = new FileWriter("someFileName.txt");

     for( ... ) {
         someFile.write(POJO_getters_etc);
     }

 } catch(IOException e) {

     e.printStackTrace();

 } finally {

     try {
         if(someFile != null) {
             // try to close the file and catch another exception